surreal-interactive/SDK/README.md

 You can choose how to use it based on your situation.

-1. You can use Surreal Touch SDK based on a brand new project, please follow Step-by-Step Instruction below
+1. You can use Surreal VR SDK based on a brand new project, please follow Step-by-Step Instruction below.

 2. You can port your developed projects based on other SDK(for example Oculus) to Surreal Touch visionOS in a simple way, a neat [Unity Starter Sample](https://github.com/surreal-interactive/Unity-StarterSamples) which is pretty similar to Oculus project is provided, there's a full-functionality scene where players can interact with and throw various game objects, showcasing the system's capabilities.